jj-gagnon/generative_sculpture/README.md

-# Step 9 Generating DXF cut file with Python
+# Step 10 Left and right z angles and other features

 ### Features
 1. The main feature for this step is that I now can control the left or right branch independently.